Steering group

 Role

-Dr Wannes Dupont is a Lecturer in the History of Sexuality at the School of History, Classics and Archaeology and an Associate Director of GENDER.ED.Wannes is on research leave for Semester 1 of 2025/26.
-Zubin Mistry will be interim Associate Director during this period.
+Dr Wannes Dupont is a Lecturer in the History of Sexuality at the School of History, Classics and Archaeology and an Associate Director of GENDER.ED.Dr Wannes Dupont is an Associate Director of GENDER.ED.

 He previously taught at Yale-NUS College (Singapore), Utrecht University (Netherlands), and the University of Antwerp (Belgium).
 His work, publications, and teaching primarily concern the European and global history of sexuality, and the intersections of biopolitics and religion.